wayne-xiu/Notes/A Visual Introduction to Algorithms.md

 1. A **distance**, giving the minimum number of edges in any path from the source vertex to vertex v
 2. The **predecessor** vertex of v along some shortest path from the source vertex.
 The source vertex's predecessor is some special value, such as *null*, indicating that it has no predecessor.

 always visiting all vertices at distance k from the source before visiting any vertex at distance k+1. visit only the neighbors whose distance is currently *null*.
 Use a **queue** to keep tracker of vertices that have already been visited but have not yet been visited from.
+A que has three operations:

+- enqueue (push_back)
+- dequeue (pop_front)
+- isEmpty()

+> notice that at each moment, the queue either contains vertices all with the same distance, or it contains vertices with distance k followed by vertices with distance k+1.
+That's how we ensure that we visit all vertices at distance k before visiting any vertices at distance k+1